-'A practical necessity': Surge protectors are nearly 50% off at Amazon — starting at $12
+Over 36,000 fans praise this surge protector — and it's $15 in time for storm season

-Did you net a new TV during the Prime Day sales?
+Did you net a new TV recently?
 Make sure you treat your electronics right.
 That includes protecting them from sudden power loss due to voltage spikes.
-Right now you can get up to 40% off Addtam surge protectors and power strips — including its top-selling 9-in-1 USB Wall Charger Surge Protector 5 Outlet Extender for just $12, down from $22.
-Scroll for more.
+Right now you can get up to 40% off Addtam surge protectors and power strips — including its top-selling 9-in-1 USB Wall Charger Surge Protector 5 Outlet Extender for just $15, down from $22.
+If you have Amazon Prime, you can save even more.

+In addition to protection from power surges, it also acts as an outlet extender and features five AC outlets and four USB ports.

 "This product has really cleaned up the look of my outlets, the design is so clever," shared one rave reviewer.
 "Great space-saver.
 I especially love that it has a USB-C port built in to charge my newer devices, along with the older, more traditional USB-A ports.
 The angled AC outlets on each side are a genius decision and the unit feels quite secure once inserted into your wall.
 Going to immediately buy another one for a different area of my apartment!"